drts01/notes/stackedit/presentations/2018-py-pkging.md

 ## locals()
-* Introduce how to distribute Python
+* Introduce proper Python code distribution
+*
 _notes:
 * introduce how to properly distribute python
 * take advantage of newer standards and tooling